Cloud Server for Node.js in Europe

 Node.js applications frequently handle personal data - user sessions, API tokens, payment metadata, analytics events.
 GDPR requires that such data stays within the EU unless you have specific legal grounds to transfer it elsewhere.
 Choosing a US-based provider for a European product creates compliance risk that grows with your user base.

 Performance is the other side of the coin.
-A Node.js server in Prague or Vilnius can respond to a request from a user in Berlin or Warsaw in under 15ms at the network level.
+A Node.js server in Prague can respond to a request from a user in Berlin or Warsaw in under 15ms at the network level.
 The same request routed to a US data center adds 80ms or more before your code even runs.
 For real-time features like WebSockets or server-sent events, that gap is immediately noticeable to users.

 Minimum server requirements